1bardesign/corpus/readme.md

 I also wanted to make the compressor "text safe" (UTF-8 in, UTF-8 out), which makes working with the results easier and more safe.
 As a result, many more dictionary entries than smaz can be used.

 This is _not_ a rival for [LZString](https://github.com/pieroxy/lz-string), and especially not a rival for `gzip` and friends.

+# Demo

+You can see a demo (currently using the smaz codebook for simplicity) [here](https://1bardesign.github.io/corpus/)

 # Process